murffious/git-master-1/tests.md

-### Why write tests it feels lame!
+### Why write tests it feels lame almost insulting!
+Manual testing(logging, clicking) is useful in certain cases, but that it simply doesn't scale.
+It is a time consuming and error-prone way to test code.
+To the first point, taking the time to call functions and reload pages with different configurations can take up to a minute at a time.
+To the second, point out that it´s difficult to ensure you execute the same click sequences with the same settings in different configurations — e.g., checking behavior in Firefox vs Chrome.
 Tests are programs that automatically check the validity of your programs.
-Manual testing(logging, clicking) is useful in certain cases, but that it simply doesn't scale.
 Writing a bunch of tests for your code eliminates certain problems of scalability and it becomes clear as you do it.

+### What do tests do?
 Catch errors!

 Two types of errors :

-Bugs, or code that "works incorrectly"; and
+- Bugs, or code that "works incorrectly"; and
+- Errors, sometimes called exceptions, caused by code that fails due to unhandled exceptional circumstances.
 Instances of Error objects are thrown when runtime errors occur.
-Errors, sometimes called exceptions, caused by code that fails due to unhandled exceptional circumstances.

 ### Types of tests in Javascript Stack
 Unit tests: A single piece of code (usually an object or a function) is tested, isolated from other pieces